-Fort Missoula, Montana was established as a permanent military post in 1877 and built in response to requests of local townspeople and settlers for protection in the event of a conflict with western Montana Indian tribes.
+Fort Missoula, Montana, was established as a permanent military post in 1877 and built in response to requests of local townspeople and settlers for protection in the event of a conflict with western Montana Indian tribes.

-In 1941, the fort was turned over to the Department of Immigration and Naturalization for use as an alien detention center for non-military Italian and Japanese-American men.
+In 1941, the fort was turned over to the Department of Immigration and Naturalization to use as an alien detention center for non-military Italian and Japanese-American men.
 Its last official function was to serve as a prison for military personnel accused of military crimes and other personnel awaiting court-martial.
-When the post was decommissioned in 1947, many of the buildings were sold, dismantled, and removed from the site.
+When the post was decommissioned in 1947, many buildings were sold, dismantled, and removed from the site.
 The majority of the land is now in the hands of non-military agencies, including the U.S. Forest Service, the Bureau of Land Management, and Missoula County.
 However, a portion of the military reservation continues to serve as an Army and Navy training facility and reserve center.